Danny Glover (footballer): Port Vale

-The son of former Port Vale player Dean Glover, as his father was best friends with teammate Martin Foyle, Foyle allowed both the Glovers to play in his testimonial game in 2001, with the young Glover being just eleven years old.
+The son of former Port Vale player Dean Glover, as his father was best friends with teammate Martin Foyle, Foyle allowed both the Glovers to play in his testimonial match in 2001, with the young Glover being just eleven years old.
 The match also included Foyle's young son Lee, and celebrity fans Robbie Williams and Jonathan Wilkes.
 A product of the Vale youth team, Glover signed professionally for Port Vale after impressing for the youth side and being voted 2007 Youth Player of the Year by the Port Vale management.

 Glover made his first-team debut on 9 October 2007, coming on as a 71st-minute substitute for Marc Richards in a 2–2 draw at Morecambe in the Football League Trophy.
 He made his debut in League One on 4 December, coming on as a 65th-minute substitute for Mark McGregor in a 3–0 defeat to Leeds United at Elland Road.
 He scored his first goal in senior football on 26 April, in a 2–2 draw with Northampton Town.
 Having made 16 appearances, he was voted Young Player of the Year by the Port Vale management at the end of the 2007–08 relegation season.

 After his father became manager on 6 October 2008, Glover received mixed receptions whilst coming onto the pitch.
-This was put down to his fathers performance as manager rather than any reflection on the player himself.
+This was put down to his father's performance as manager rather than any reflection on the player himself.
 Numerous figures at the club lent their support to Glover, including captain Marc Richards.
 After scoring his first goal of the season and second of his career in a 2–1 victory over Rochdale on 28 December, Glover vowed that "the boo-boys will only make me stronger."
 However, for the goal celebration he removed his shirt to reveal a vest that read "Happy birthday, Dad", his father's 45th birthday being the next day.
 He was booked for the incident and was dismissed from the field five minutes later for a second bookable offence.
 With the club languishing in the bottom half of League Two and some fans still angry with both Glovers, Dean condemned fans who booed his son.
 Glover Sr. would lose his job the next month.
 He later admitted he had considered quitting the game at this point.
 Glover was disappointed with his performances in the 2008–09 season and insisted that being the manager's son handed him no favours: